 Bearing: Any mechanism that reduces friction to allow parts to move easily against each other.
 Most common bicycle bearings use steel balls to allow parts to turn easily.
 Plain bearings, also known as bushings, have low-friction surfaces that slide against each other and are found in some components such as pedals and jockey wheels.

 Bimetallic corrosion: Aka galvanic corrosion; this is corrosion damage caused by a chemical reaction between two dissimilar metal surfaces and salt water.
 The most common example is aluminium seat posts corroding in place in steel frames because of the constant washing in salt water this area gets in a British winter.

 Bottom bracket shell: The frame tube in which the bottom bracket mounts.
-May be threaded to accept a screw-in bottom bracket or sooth to take press-fit bearings.
+May be threaded to accept a screw-in bottom bracket or smooth to take press-fit bearings.

 Bottom bracket: The bearing on which the cranks turn, mounted in the bottom bracket shell at the lowest part of the frame.

 Cable end cap: Metal cover used to prevent the end of a cable from fraying.

 All-City Macho Man - Tektro Cantilevers Front